petartotev/PT_Library_Pi_UltimateRaspetarberry/README.md

 ✅ SUCCESS: Take the SD card out of your Raspberry Pi, then plug it in again to get things right!

-## Raspberry Pico Not Read When Connected With HDMI Cable
+## Raspberry Pico not recognized when connected with Micro USB cable

-Use Data cable, not Charging cable!
+✅ SUCCESS: Use `Data` cable, not `Charging` cable!

 # Links
 - [Good article on Multiprocessing](https://analyticsindiamag.com/run-python-code-in-parallel-using-multiprocessing/#:~:text=Multiprocessing%20in%20Python%20enables%20the,run%20tasks%2Fprocesses%20in%20parallel.&text=Multiprocessing%20enables%20the%20computer%20to,involve%20a%20lot%20of%20computation.)